Heligoland: Name

 The island had no distinct name before the 19th century.
 It was often referred to by variants of the High German Heiligland ('holy land') and once even as the island of the Holy Virgin Ursula.
-Theodor Siebs summarized the critical discussion of the name in the 19th century in 1909 with the thesis that, based on the Frisian self-designation of the Heligolanders as Halunder, the island name meant 'high land' (similar to Hallig).
+Theodor Siebs summarised the critical discussion of the name in the 19th century in 1909 with the thesis that, based on the Frisian self-designation of the Heligolanders as Halunder, the island name meant 'high land' (similar to Hallig).
 In the following discussion by Jürgen Spanuth, Wolfgang Laur again proposed the original name of Heiligland.
 The variant Helgoland, which has appeared since the 16th century, is said to have been created by scholars who Latinized a North Frisian form Helgeland, using it to refer to a legendary hero, Helgi.
 The discussion is complicated by a disagreement as to which of the listed names really refers to the island of Helgoland, and by a desire for the island still to be seen as holy today.